Mayor wants to ban new glass skyscrapers to cut emissions

-NEW YORK — New York City Mayor Bill de Blasio plans to introduce a bill banning new construction of glass skyscrapers as part of his efforts to reduce citywide greenhouse emissions by 30 percent.
+NEW YORK — New York City Mayor Bill de Blasio plans to introduce a bill banning new construction of glass skyscrapers as part of his efforts to reduce citywide greenhouse emissions by 30%.

-In announcing his Green New Deal on Monday, the democratic mayor says all-glass facade skyscrapers are “incredibly inefficient” because so much energy escapes through the glass.
-He says buildings are the No. 1 cause of greenhouse emissions in New York.
+In announcing his Green New Deal on Monday, the democratic mayor said all-glass facade skyscrapers are “incredibly inefficient” because so much energy escapes through the glass.
+He said buildings are the No. 1 cause of greenhouse emissions in New York.

 De Blasio says the bill would require existing glass buildings to be retrofitted to meet new stricter carbon-emissions guidelines.